HaiderManzoor/FaceDistanceMeasure-/Distance_measurement_using_single_camera-main/README.md

    git clone https://github.com/your-username/FaceDistanceMeasure.git
    cd FaceDistanceMeasure
 Install dependencies:

-bash
-Copy code
 pip install opencv-python
 Run the project:

-bash
-Copy code
 python distance.py
 🤔 Use Cases
 📚 Educational Purposes: Learn the basics of computer vision and distance estimation.
 🛠️ DIY Projects: Use it for robotics, surveillance, or smart home systems.
 🚗 Automotive Applications: Estimate distances for autonomous driving or parking systems.
 🛡️ Security Systems: Monitor and measure proximity for restricted areas.
-📸 Demo
-Below is a demonstration of the project in action:

-In this example, the project detects a face and calculates the distance as 70.76 CM.

 📝 Acknowledgments
 Created by Haider Manzoor ✨.